Danielle Dithurbide

 Danielle Dithurbide (born 1983) is a Mexican journalist who works for Televisa.
 She currently hosts the Despierta con Danielle Dithurbide morning program on the company's flagship Las Estrellas network, having taken over the program in 2019.

-Life
+Biography

 Dithurbide was born in Mexico City and studied history at the Universidad Iberoamericana.
 However, her passion for journalism had started in high school, after she watched news coverage of the September 11 attacks on the United States.
 She then earned a diploma in radio and television from the School of Journalism and Art for Radio and Television (PART).
 From 2006 to 2010, she worked at TV Azteca, producing investigative reports and hosting news programs on Proyecto 40.

 Dithurbide joined Televisa in 2010, soon joining the network's investigative unit.
 Several reports, including a 2011 story on sexual trafficking, a 2012 piece on mental health prisons and a 2014 item on the migration of children, were recipients of the National Journalism Award.
 In January 2016, Dithurbide was named the Director of International Information for Noticieros Televisa; that same year, she began hosting a morning newscast on FOROtv.